masa-finance/masa-oracle/docs/MASAPROTOCOL.md

 - **Data Monetization**: Through opting in to sharing privacy preserved data the Masa protocol enables a decentralized behavioral and identity marketplace that rewards uses whenever their data is used by a third party.
 For example, training a AI agent model for serving customer support documentation at critical steps in a user journey through an app.

-## The Masa Oracle: Bridging Gaps
+## The Masa Protocol: Bridging Gaps

-Acting as the linchpin of the Masa Protocol, the Masa Oracle bridges the on-chain and off-chain worlds.
+Acting as the linchpin of the Masa Protocol, the Masa Protocol bridges the on-chain and off-chain worlds.
 It serves as a conduit, channeling a tokenized representation of a user's complete identity.
 This identity encapsulates all the relationships a user has, spanning accounts and data both on and off-chain.
-The Oracle's use of zkSBT ensures that this representation, while comprehensive, never compromises on privacy.
-The Masa Oracle enables querying and sharing of private and anonymous data with any third party in a fully decentralized architecture.
+The protocol's use of zkSBT ensures that this representation, while comprehensive, never compromises on privacy.
+The Masa Protocol enables querying and sharing of private and anonymous data with any third party in a fully decentralized architecture.

 ## Node Incentivization through Masa Tokens

 ### Earning Masa Tokens

-Masa Oracle rewards its participating nodes with its native token, Masa.
+Masa Protocol rewards its participating nodes with its native token, Masa.
 These tokens are issued as an incentive for nodes to actively contribute and maintain the health of the decentralized data network.
 By staking and providing essential services, nodes ensure the integrity and availability of data, receiving Masa tokens as compensation.

 ### Revenue from Data Requests